Welcome to the Midwifery Council of New Zealand

 Warm Pacific Greetings

-The primary responsibility of the Midwifery Council of New Zealand is to protect the health and safety of women and babies during the childbirth process by providing mechanisms to ensure that midwives are competent and fit to practise midwifery.
+The main responsibility of the Midwifery Council of New Zealand is to protect the health and safety of women and babies during pregnancy, childbirth and postnatal period by ensuring that midwives are competent and fit to practise midwifery.